atukai/AtDataGrid/README.md

 Version 0.0.1

-A data grid component for [Zend Framework 2](http://framework.zend.com).
+A data grid component for ZF2.

 ## Requirements